 Anyone over the age of 16 can be considered eligible for these payments.

 The EAP is a small, short-term grant available to cover the immediate emergency needs and can be awarded towards essential needs such as food, gas, electricity, essential clothing and emergency travel.
-There is no requirement to be in receipt of any benefit, but the DAF is a fund of last resort, supporting the most vulnerable.
+There is no requirement to be in receipt of any benefit, but you must show that you have tried all other sources of affordable funding before applying.

 For more information on the DAF, included a link to apply online, click here.
 You can also apply by ringing 0800 859 5924 (9.30am – 5.30pm Mon-Fri free from a landline) or 033 0101 5000 (local rate).